pplux/slb/README.txt

 INSTALLATION
 ------------

-SLB uses cmake, but it is mainly used for the SLB's development.
+SLB uses premake, but it is mainly used for the SLB's development.
 You are encouraged to use SLB as part of your own library/program for the sake of simplicity, but it is ready to be used as a dynamic library.

 To include SLB as part of your own project, grab the src/ and include/ directories and compile all the .cpp/c files under src/.
 If SLB is going to be part of a dll on Windows , or a dll itself, then enable the macro declaration SLB_LIBRARY that will properly adjust the SLB_EXPORT macro.

-To compile SLB using cmake, use cmake as with any other project.
-Right now SLB doesn't have installation rules, but in the bin directory it will generate dynamic and static versions of the current configuration (Debug|Release).